Chewy, crispy peanut butter scotcheroos that are topped with a chocolate and butterscotch ganache. This easy recipe is the perfect no-bake treat!

 - Can stick in the fridge or freezer to help the chocolate harden faster.

-- A plastic knife works best to cut the scotcheroos.
+- A plastic knife works best for cutting.
 Cut them into 9 squares or 18 smaller rectangles.

 - To make gluten-free, try using a gluten-free version of rice cereal.